sgokul732/Netflix_clone/README.md

 **About the Project**

-This was a 2 day long, 2 page project built during the online assessment of Software and Design skills.
+This was a 2 day long project built during the online assessment of Software and Design.
 Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.

 Originally I wanted to build an application that allowed users to pull data from the tv-maze API based on what they were interested in, such as &#39;show season name&#39;.
 I started this process by using the create-react-app boilerplate, then adding react-router-5.2.0 and redux.